-Water temperature and dissolved oxygen profiles in the water column can provide information on water quality and fish habitat.
+Water temperature and dissolved oxygen (DO) profiles in the water column can provide information on water quality and fish habitat.
 The depth of the thermocline is important in determining the depth to which dissolved oxygen from the surface can be mixed.
 Please refer to the end of this report for descriptions of technical terms.

 Temperatures of Little Beaver Lake varied throughout the summer but were generally warm for an Alberta lake.
-The minimum temperature was 13.2°C at 1.5 m on September 5, and a maximum temperature of 22°C measured at the 1.5 m on June 26 (Figure 3a).
-The lake was not stratified during any of the sampling trips, with temperatures and dissolved oxygen fairly constant from top to bottom, which indicates complete mixing throughout the season.
+The minimum temperature was 14.2°C at 2.0 m on September 24, and a maximum temperature of 20.9°C measured at 0.5 m on June 17 (Figure 3a).
+The lake was not stratified during any of the sampling trips, with temperatures and dissolved oxygen fairly constant from top to bottom, which indicates complete mixing throughout the season, which is common in shallow lakes.

-In June, the entire lake water column fell below 6.5 mg/L which is the Canadian Council for Ministers of the Environment recommendation for the Protection of Aquatic Life (Figure 3b).
-On subsequent trips, the water column was well oxygenated, likely due to the presence of large amounts of photosynthesizing cyanobacteria.
+In September, the entire lake water column fell below 6.5 mg/L, which is the Canadian Council for Ministers of the Environment recommendation for the Protection of Aquatic Life (Figure 3b).
+On preceding trips, most of the water column was well oxygenated, likely due to the presence of large amounts of photosynthesizing cyanobacteria.

-Figure 3 - a) Temperature (°C) and b) dissolved oxygen (mg/L) profiles for Little Beaver Lake measured four times over the course of the summer of 2018.
-The vertical dashed line represents the CCME guidelines of 6.5 mg/L DO for the Protection of Aquatic Life.
+Figure 3. a) Temperature (°C) and b) dissolved oxygen (mg/L) profiles for Little Beaver Lake measured four times over the course of the summer of 2019.